 (2) The Commissioner must issue to each authorised officer a certificate, badge or identity card identifying the officer as a person authorised to issue infringement notices.

-[Regulation 6 inserted in Gazette 4 Aug 2017 p.
+[Regulation 6 inserted: Gazette 4 Aug 2017 p.
 4311.]

 7. Forms

 For the purposes of the Criminal Procedure Act 2004 Part 2, the forms set out in Schedule 3 are prescribed.